 Visiting the house at Tyntesfield

 The doors were closed and the windows shuttered for the longest period since the Trust took on Tyntesfield in 2002 in the first, and subsequent lockdowns.

-A skeleton team of staff have been caring for the collection throughout lockdown.
-Their daily tasks include vacuuming the miles of corridors, dusting fire and security sensors, controlling pests and ensuring the house and collection are kept in best possible condition, ready for the day we reopen to visitors again.
+A skeleton team of staff have been caring for the collection throughout the recent lockdown.
+Their daily tasks included vacuuming the miles of corridors, dusting fire and security sensors, controlling pests and ensuring the house and collection are kept in best possible condition, ready for the day we reopen to visitors again.